 The support system provided by DigitalOcean is far more superior than Amazon when you are new to the cloud.
 However, if you are an advanced user, DigitalOcean and Amazon’s services are almost on the same plane.

 Amazon’s process is a bit mechanical which is fine considering their platform and scale.
-DigitalOcean has a huge community for developers and users.
+DigitalOcean has a huge community of developers and users.
 There are tutorials, how-to guides, and everything you need answers to or talk to our cloud experts for managed digitalocean.

 7. Compatibility With Windows OS